zhengshuai1001/JiKouCompany/README.md

 Use only that which works, and take it from any place you can find it.

 Try and fail, but don't fail to try.

+If you can imagine it, you can achieve it.
+If you can dream it, you can become it.